arishrehmankhan/PiNG12RAW/README.md

 make
 bin/DebayerImage.out
 ```
+You will be asked to select Debayering algorithm
+1. LINEAR
+2. BILINEAR

-After running these commands, one can see the debayered colored channels in `results` folder.
+After running these commands and selecting desired algorithm, one can see the debayered colored channels in `results` folder.